wjsutton/ChatGPT_for_tableau/README.md

 # ChatGPT Prompting Frameworks for Tableau 📈
 A prompting framework to focus ChatGPT on creating data analysis, data storytelling and data visualisation.
 <br>

 ### :a: About

 The aim of this ChatGPT GPT-4 prompting framework is to:

-- improve accuracy and focus of data analysis
+- Improve accuracy and focus of data analysis
-- increase the types and quality of visualisations chatGPT recommends
+- Increase the types and quality of visualisations chatGPT recommends
-- help tell stories with data that are of interest to an audience
+- Help tell stories with data that are of interest to an audience

 It was built and tested using ChatGPT GPT-4 Code Interpreter (Advanced Data Analysis)

 ### ⚠️ Health Warning ⚠️

-This prompting format is designed to improve the output received from ChatGPT, this is not guaranteed depending on your scenerio.
+This prompting format is designed to improve the output received from ChatGPT, this is not guaranteed depending on your scenario.

-Please only attempt to perform data tasks if you are an experienced data analyst and can verify ChatGPT has been thorough enough to produce accurate work.
+Please only attempt to perform data tasks if you are an experienced data analyst and can verify that ChatGPT has been thorough enough to produce accurate work.

 ### 🔌 Quick Start

-Here is the pretraining prompts I used to enter a visualisation for Visual Capitalist
+Here are the pretraining prompts I used to enter a visualisation for Visual Capitalist

 - [Visual Capitalist Full Pre-Training](visual_capitalist_pretraining.md)